-Any person migrating to urban center for the first time carries altogether different financial thoughts with him.
-He feels that he is going to attain financial salvation in terms of better income, better saving, better quality of products, better earning opportunities; to bring remaining members of family to urban centers; to enjoy better economic and civic facilities and to live life with economic freedom enjoying all the luxuries of life.
+Any person migrating to an urban center for the first time carries altogether different financial thoughts with him.
+He feels that he is going to attain financial salvation in terms of better income, better saving, the better quality of products, better-earning opportunities; to bring remaining members of the family to urban centers; to enjoy better economic and civic facilities and to live life with economic freedom enjoying all the luxuries of life.

-Financial thoughts of the migrated person after initial three months:
+Financial thoughts of the migrated person after the initial three months:

 The migrant starts missing his financial security system available at his native place; he comes face to face with the tough urban life; realizes that he is an unwelcome addition to the urban center.
-Formal financing channels look to him with suspicion and do not believe in his income earning abilities; sending money to the native place has very high costs; nothing comes for free and he has to spend money for everything.
+Formal financing channels look to him with suspicion and do not believe in his income-earning abilities; sending money to the native place has very high costs; nothing comes for free and he has to spend money on everything.